GRID VIEW LIST VIEW

 Canada’s Long Fight Against Democracy

-Now available Canada’s Long Fight against Democracy is a sweeping overview of Canadian-backed coups since 1950.
+PUB DATE May 2024 Canada’s Long Fight against Democracy is a sweeping overview of Canadian-backed coups since 1950.
 It documents Canada’s contribution to the ouster of over 20 elected governments from Mohammad Mossadegh in Iran to Patrice Lumumba in Congo, Salvador Allende in Chile and Jean Bertrand Aristide in Haiti.
-As part of subverting democracy, Ottawa has cut off aid… Read more »
+As part of subverting democracy, Ottawa has cut… Read more »

 THE CALF WITH TWO HEADS

-BY LOUISA BLAIR Available, Free shipping in North America Muddy boots, cold hands, a pocket full of fossils, a mind full of existential questions.
-These beautifully illustrated stories of natural history in nineteenth-century Canada are about the curious men and women who crossed the oceans from Europe to explore, map, draw, puzzle about, collect and… Read more »
+NOVEMBER 2023.
+Muddy boots, cold hands, a pocket full of fossils, a mind full of existential questions.
+These beautifully illustrated stories of natural history in nineteenth-century Canada are about the curious men and women who crossed the oceans from Europe to explore, map, draw, puzzle about, collect and exhibit nature in Canada.
+Informed by French,… Read more »

 Keep My Memory Safe

-Free shipping in North America.
-Stephanie Chitpin was born in Hong Kong to unwed parents.
-A few days later, an infant girl in a woven straw basket was transported illegally to the island of Mauritius off the coast of Africa by Ah Pak, head nun of a Buddhist temple with the help of Mr. Chui,… Read more »
+May 2023 Stephanie Chitpin was born in Hong Kong to unwed parents.
+A few days later, an infant girl in a woven straw basket was transported illegally to the island of Mauritius off the coast of Africa by Ah Pak, head nun of a Buddhist temple with the help of Mr. Chui, a benevolent Chinese… Read more »

 The Plains of Abraham